olaluwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-in task 5 the script is displaying 1st line of /etc/passwd in task 6 the script displayed the 3rd line of the file iacta in task 7 the script a file \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School
+in task 5 the script is displaying 1st line of /etc/passwd in task 6 the script displayed the 3rd line of the file iacta in task 7 the script a file \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School in task 8 the script is written in the file is_cwd_content as a result of the command ls -la